-(Unless, of course it is porn or some other unhealthy, unholy, or illegal activity.
-If that is the case, go back to the first “DO” in this list and start over.)
+(Unless, of course it's watching porn on some great site tubev for example, or some other unhealthy, unholy, or illegal activity.
+If that is the case, go back to the first "DO" in this list and start over.)

 Make a plan, but be prepared to scrap it.

 "The best-laid plans of mice and men sometimes go awry."